Functions for studying relationships between species in respeciate data sets.

 overlap on a case-by-case basis.

-or other class values
+a series of numeric, character or other class values

 that can be translated into a color gradient, used to color valid cases when